Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 The following tests have been used to ensure proper site functionality:

-* W3C HTML Validator: This validator checks the markup validity of Web documents in HTML. it returned a warning of no headers in the section elements but the javascript add all the html when the site loads so this is ok.
+* <strong>W3C HTML Validator</strong>: This validator checks the markup validity of Web documents in HTML. it returned a warning of no headers in the section elements but the javascript add all the html when the site loads so this is ok.
-* W3C CSS Validator: This validator checks the markup validity of Web documents in CSS. no errors were found.
+* <strong>W3C CSS Validator</strong>: This validator checks the markup validity of Web documents in CSS. no errors were found.
-* JSHint: A static code analysis tool for JavaScript.  code works ok but it asks me to donwload (ES6) alot.
+* <strong>JSHint</strong>: A static code analysis tool for JavaScript.  code works ok but it asks me to donwload (ES6) alot.
-* autoprefixer css online: checked the css so it works on safari and other platforms.
+* <strong>autoprefixer css online</strong>: checked the css so it works on safari and other platforms.

 ### Testing stories